-Furthermore, passive procrastination is associated with the concept of traditional procrastination, while the concept of active procrastination is associated with the type of procrastination displayed by well-adjusted procrastinators, who procrastinate regularly but who are generally not negatively affected by their procrastination.
+Passive procrastination is also associated with the concept of traditional procrastination, while active procrastination is associated with the behavior of well-adjusted procrastinators, who procrastinate regularly but are generally not negatively affected by this.

-In addition, the distinction between active and passive procrastination is associated with the criticized distinction between avoidant procrastination, which involves delaying due to fears and anxieties, and arousal procrastination, which involves purposely waiting until right before the deadline to make tasks more exciting (i.e., engaging in sensation seeking).
-However, similarly to the distinction between active and passive procrastination, the distinction between these types of procrastination has also been criticized.
+In addition, the distinction between active and passive procrastination is associated with the distinction between avoidant procrastination, which involves delaying due to fears and anxieties, and arousal procrastination, which involves purposely waiting until right before the deadline to make tasks more exciting (i.e., engaging in sensation seeking).
+However, this distinction has been criticized.